 The next day wasn't much better, with altercations between the police and the Kurdish community taking place throughout the country.
 A large number of Kurds marched in support of the Kurdish hunger strikers calling for the right to implement the Kurdish language in education and legal systems, and for the end to the solitary confinement of Abdullah Ocalan, the imprisoned leader of the Kurdish rebel movement, the PKK.

-Check in next week to see if nature will insist on punching the world in the balls for everyone killing each other the whole time.
+Check in next week to see if nature will continue to punch the world in the balls for everyone killing each other all the time.

 Follow Henry on Twitter: @Henry_Langston